premail/premail/README.md

 mjml-quickstart includes an
-[MJML custom component](https://documentation.mjml.io/#creating-a-component) for the "signoff" section at the bottom of your email content.
+[MJML custom component](https://documentation.mjml.io/#creating-a-component) for the "signoff" section at the bottom of your email content, `<mj-signoff>`.
 It is used in the `content/signoff.hbs` template and allows you to easily include an image alongside your signature such as a photo or logo, which is a common best practice in many types of emails.

 Available options for this component include: